TehShrike/sql-concat/readme.md

 whereInResult.values // => [ [ 'fancy', 'boring' ] ]
 ```

-All `value`s are automatically parameterized.
 Put another way, calling `q.select('column1, column2')` is just as acceptable as calling `q.select('column1', 'column2')` and you should use whichever you prefer.

 #### Clause order